Voss Municipality: Municipal history

-On 1 January 2020, the neighboring municipality of Granvin merged with Voss, creating a larger Voss municipality.
-Before the merger, it was known as Voss kommune, but afterward it was called Voss herad, using the title herad which Granvin formerly had used.
+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).
+Also on 1 January 2020, the neighboring Granvin Municipality merged with Voss Municipality, creating a larger Voss municipality.
+Before the merger, it was known as Voss kommune, but afterward it was called Voss herad, using the title herad which Granvin Municipality formerly had used.

 Name

 The municipality (originally the parish) is named after the traditional district of Voss (Vǫrs).
 The name is likely derived from the word vǫrr which means "water" (likely the old district name was originally used as the name for the lake Vangsvatnet.

+Voss Municipality (Voss herad) is one of only three municipalities in Norway that uses the word herad instead of kommune in its name.
+Both Norwegian words can be translated to be "municipality", but herad is an older word that historically was only used for rural municipalities.
+Municipalities can choose to use one or the other, but most use the more modern kommune.
+From 1838 until the mid-20th century, most municipalities used herad or herred (using the Nynorsk or Bokmål spelling) for their name, but after some legal changes in the law on municipalities in the 1950s and onwards, most municipalities switched to kommune.
+The only other municipalities to use herad in 2026 are Kvam Municipality and Ulvik Municipality.
+There are also a few municipalities with herad in the name such as Kvinnherad Municipality.